nilsmehlhorn/blog/src/pages/posts/angular-error-tracking/index.md

 tags: ["web development", "frontend", "angular"]
 keywords: ["error", "tracking", "sentry", "monitoring", "logging", "angularjs", "rxjs", "typescript", "ngrx"]
 banner: "./banner.png"
+description: "With Sentry it's easy to log Angular errors server-side.
+In this example we create a designated service to track errors better than the browser console."
 ---

 Do you know what's going on in your Angular app when it's live?
 While